voedger/reqmd/docs/design.md

 - No specific ordering of new footnotes required
 - Existing footnote ordering shall be preserved
 - If there new footnotes then an empty line is added at the end of the file

-### Apply Regmdjson actions

-- If Reqmdjson is empty and the file specified by FilePath exists then it is deleted
-- Else Reqmdjson is jsonized with indentation and written to the file specified by FilePath

 ### Error handling